Setup Tableau CRM

 - Have a look at the permissions included in each set.
 In the Setup panel at far left, right-click Permission Sets and open the link in a new window.

 If you clicked Save, you’d have assigned yourself that permission set along with its permissions.
 That also automatically assigns you a permission set license, saving you that step.
 You could follow the same process to assign a default permission set to other users in your org.
 Much simpler, right?
-And you still have some control over what users get access to which Analytics features.
+And you still have some control over what users get access to which Tableau CRM features.